national4hgeospatialteam/curriculum/modules/01-what-is-gis/README.md

 - Who's included or excluded?
 - How might this map influence decisions?

-🎯 *Optional Bonus:* Try making a simple map with labels and symbology
+🎯 *Optional Bonus:* Explore the [ArcGIS Living Atlas](https://www.livingatlas.arcgis.com) and see what data or information that interests you!

 ---